hookjamesa/austin_animal_shelter_analysis/README.md

 The team chose this particular topic as we are all animal lovers with pets of our own.
 With a large spike in the rates of pet adoptions as a result of the Covid-19 pandemic, animal shelters have been struggling to continue operations in the wake of social distancing measures.
 As coronavirus restrictions are lifted, animal shelters will need more help than ever and it is hoped that people viewing the results of this analysis might become inspired to get involved in the local animal welfare community in Austin.

-### Data Source and Description
+### Data Source

 The data for this project was sourced from a [Kaggle dataset](https://www.kaggle.com/aaronschlegel/austin-animal-center-shelter-intakes-and-outcomes).
 The Austin Animal Center makes its data publically available as part of the [City of Austin Open Data Initiative](https://data.austintexas.gov/).

 The base dataset contains separate tables for intake and outcome data for animals entering the Austin Animal Center from October 2013 through 2018, with over 80,000 entries.
+The data contains time/date data down the an hour frequency.

 ### Tools and Resources Used

 **Exploratory Analysis**
   * Pandas library - extracting, cleaning, and transforming the data to make it suitable for analysis
-  * Matplotlib and Seaborn libraries - visualizing the data for exploratory analysis
+  * Matplotlib library - visualizing the data for exploratory analysis
   * Jupyter Notebook - IDE

 **Database**